heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

   app = "${heroku_app.foobar.id}"

   source = {
-    // Apps that use an official Heroku buildpack will be
+    // Apps that use an official Heroku buildpack, like heroku/ruby,
-    // auto-detected.
-No buildpacks setting required.
-    path    = "sources/app-v1.tgz"
+    // will be auto-detected.
+No buildpacks setting required. path    = "sources/app-v1.tgz"
     version = "v1"
   }